mbender-ms/mbender-public/Presentations/visualize-work.md

             1. Post its
             1. Trello
             1. on and on
-        1. Goal: Get more better work completed more efficiently
+        1. Goal: Make work visible so it can be completed more effectively
 1. Pre-Requisites
     1. Dogfood
         1. Monty Pic
+1. Prioritized Daily
 1. Visualizing Work
     1. Squirrel pic
     2. Show flow